huan-lui/hexagonal-multimodule/README.md

 They explain to you that the functionalities (aka use cases) of your application are:

-- Create a user
+- Create a customer
-- Create an account associated to a user.
+- Create a bank account associated to a customer.
 - Query current balance of an account.
 - Add money to an account.
 -